What’s it all about?

 - Grocery shopping options include a local Marks and Spencer and specialist shop Cook, as well as a large Sainsbury’s located a few minutes walk to nearby Lee.

 The heath itself is the focal point of the area, and provides a genuine sense of detachment from the bustle of the urban environment.
-It is a popular spot for kite flying, walking and other sporty pursuits, as well as the venue for an annual Bonfire Night firework display.
+It is a popular spot for kite flying, walking and other sporty pursuits, as well as the venue for an annual Bonfire Night firework display - where over 80,000 people attend.
 Nearby Greenwich Park, one of London’s eight Royal Parks, is home to the Prime Meridian Line and Royal Observatory and offers stunning views across the Thames to St Paul’s Cathedral and beyond.
 For those who like to stretch their legs, the Blackheath to Royal Observatory route is filled with beautiful vistas and many opportunities for ice cream breaks.
 Neighbouring Greenwich is a tourist trail staple, with the National Maritime Museum and the Cutty Sark just a short journey away.

 Rail: Overland trains from Blackheath station take 12 minutes to get to London Bridge and 20 minutes to Charing Cross.
 Other nearby stations include, Greenwich, Kidbrooke and Westcombe Park.